Find your way to the statue of Cupid in the centre of our maze!

 You can then finish your walk perfectly with a cup of tea or coffee in our beautiful tearooms.

-The restoration work is impressive and includes reinstating the garden paths to their original layout and dimensions.
-There have been repairs made to the surrounding brick and stone walls using traditional techniques and materials, replanting of the hornbeam hedge, and restoring the curvilinear glasshouse, using curved glass as originally designed.
-The overgrown vegetable garden is being set to rights and work is being carried out to restore the Pleasure Garden.
+This impressive restoration work includes reinstating the garden paths to their original layout and dimensions along with repairs to the surrounding brick and stone walls using traditional techniques, replanting of the hornbeam hedge, and restoring the curvilinear glasshouse.
+The once overgrown vegetable garden is once again an area of productivity and work is being carried out to restore the Pleasure Garden.